toolleeo/cli-apps/README.md

 * [nvitop](https://github.com/XuehaiPan/nvitop) - An interactive NVIDIA-GPU process viewer and beyond, the one-stop solution for GPU process management.
 * [PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) - Robust, featureful, easy-to-use and powerful process manager.
 * [powertop](https://01.org/powertop) - A `top`-like utility to monitor the sources of power consumption, allows to turn on/off many components, quite useful to track possible power-related issues.
-* ramfetch - A fetch which displays memory info using /proc/meminfo. * IL LINK SEGNATO DAVA ERRORE 404*
+* [ramfetch](https://github.com/WhoseTheNerd/ramfetch) - A fetch which displays memory info using /proc/meminfo.
 * [rwatch](https://github.com/davidhfrankelcodes/rwatch) - A Rust re-implementation of the classic Unix watch command that allows you to run a command repeatedly and watch its output.
 * [screenFetch](https://github.com/KittyKatt/screenFetch) - It can be used to generate one of those nifty terminal theme information + ASCII distribution logos.
 It auto-detects the distribution and display an ASCII version of that distribution's logo and some valuable information to the right.
 * [smem](https://www.selenic.com/smem/) - Python program that reports memory usage; it can report the "proportional set size" (PSS), a meaningful representation of the amount of memory used by libraries and applications in a virtual memory system; it has built-in chart generation.